 Before hiring a new employee, every organization wants an individual who can perform at the very least.
-Usually, an organization will set a target which the employee is expected to meet at a specified timeframe.
+Usually, an organization will set a target that the employee is expected to meet at a specified timeframe.
 On top of this, the employee is always expected to adhere to the rules and regulations of the organization in totality.
 Even though different organizations have different rules and performance standards, the most important thing expected of an employee is discipline and performance.
 But what happens when an employee involves in misconduct or underperforms?
 Well, this is a question that lingers in every mind of an unsatisfied employer.
-In such a case, the employer will have to warn such employees of their transgression through an Employee Warning Form/Letter.
+In such a case, the employer will have to warn such employees of their transgression through an Employee Warning Notice Form/Letter.

-What is an Employee Warning Form?
+What is an Employee Warning Notice Form?

-An employee warning form is a document given either by the organization management or the human resource department to an employee to notify them that their behavior/conduct is unacceptable with regard to the organization’s policies or standards.
+An employee warning notice form is a document given either by the organization management or the human resource department to an employee to notify them that their behavior/conduct is unacceptable with regard to the organization’s policies or standards.
 In other words, it’s a formal acknowledgment of employees’ misconduct.
-These misconducts may refer to low or poor output, poor time management, failure to do certain tasks, or any other inappropriate conduct.
-An employee warning form also notifies the employee to change his/her actions failure to which further actions may be taken, including dismissal.
+These misconducts may refer to low or poor output, poor time management, failure to do certain tasks or any other inappropriate conduct.
+An employee warning notice form also notifies the employee to change his/her actions failure to which further actions may be taken, including dismissal.